athype/cob_ctrlaltelite/server/README.md

   audios are stored in the project file.
 This could be change to memory using Multer but we can discuss this later.

+### Testing
+The tests are written in HTTP requests and there are 3, one for each backend endpoint that we have.
+The tests cover most of the cases (including both good and bad weather).

 ## Please add README file to everything you do to explain what you added